Waterford Township, New Jersey: Local government

 Waterford Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 The Mayor and Deputy Mayor are chosen by the Township Committee from among its members during a reorganization meeting held each January.

-As of 2023, members of the Waterford Township Committee are Mayor Andrew L. Wade (I, term on committee ends December 31, 2024; term as mayor ends 2022), Thomas Giangiulio Jr. (R, 2023), Eric Romolini (D, 2022), Howard S. Wilson (D, 2022) and Richard T. Yeatman Sr. (D, 2023).
+As of 2023, members of the Waterford Township Committee are Mayor Thomas Giangiulio Jr. (R, term on committee and as mayor ends 2023), Depuy Mayor Andrew L. Wade (I, term on committee ends December 31, 2024; term as deputy mayor ends 2023), Stephanie Jones-Freitag (R, 2025), Joel Thompson (R, 2025) and Richard T. Yeatman Sr. (D, 2023).

 Federal, state, and county representation

-Waterford Township is located in the 1st Congressional District and is part of New Jersey's 8th state legislative district.
+Waterford Township is located in the 1st Congressional District and is part of New Jersey's 4th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Waterford Township had been in the 6th state legislative district.